Kamil Jadach

-Kamil Jadach (born 23 May 1990) is a Polish former professional footballer who played solely for GKS Jastrzębie as a midfielder or forward, and is the most capped player in the club's history.
+Kamil Jadach (born 23 May 1990) is a Polish professional footballer who has played solely for GKS Jastrzębie as a midfielder or forward, and is the most capped player in the club's history.

 Career

 As a youth player, Jadach joined the youth academy of MOSiR Jastrzębie.

-He started his career with GKS Jastrzębie, helping them achieve promotion from the Polish sixth division to the Polish second division within 7 seasons.
+He started his career with GKS Jastrzębie, helping them achieve promotion from the Polish sixth division to the Polish second division within seven seasons.

-On 17 August 2024, he made his 393rd and final league appearance for the club, coming onto the pitch as an injury-time substitute in a 2–4 loss to Polonia Bytom.
+On 17 August 2024, he made his 393rd and final league appearance for the club, coming onto the pitch as an injury-time substitute in a 4–2 loss to Polonia Bytom.
 With that, he broke Andrzej Myśliwiec's record for the most league games played for GKS.
 Following the match, he retired from professional football.

+On 2 September 2026, Jadach returned to GKS, to help rebuild the club following a restructure and relegation to the Klasa B, the lowest tier of Polish league football.